Rakia: Croatia

-Rakija is the most popular spirit in Croatia.
+Rakija was the most popular spirit in Croatia in 2012.
+Currently, that place holds liqueur.
 Travarica (herbal rakija) is usually served at the beginning of the meal, together with dried figs. The Croatian Adriatic coast is known for a great variety of herbal rakija, some typical for only one island or group of islands.
 The island Hvar is famous for rakija with the addition of Myrtus (mrtina—bitter and dark brown).
 Southern islands, such as Korčula, and the city of Dubrovnik are famous for rakija with anise (aniseta), and in central Dalmatia the most popular rakija is rakija with walnuts (orahovica).
-It's usually homemade, and served with dry cookies or dried figs. In the summer, it's very typical to see huge glass jars of rakija with nuts steeping in the liquid on every balcony, because the process requires the exposure of orahovica to the sun.
+It is usually homemade, and served with dry cookies or dried figs. In the summer, it's very typical to see huge glass jars of rakija with nuts steeping in the liquid on every balcony, because the process requires the exposure of orahovica to the sun.
 In the northern Adriatic—mainly Istria—rakija is typically made of honey (medica) or mistletoe (biska).
 Biska, which is yellow-brown and sweet, is a typical liquor of Istria.
 In the interior of the country a spirit called šljivovica (shlivovitza) is made from plums, and one called viljamovka (viliam-ovka) is made from Williams pears.

 Croatia has EU Protected Geographical Indication of 6 rakija products (Zadarski maraschino, Hrvatska travarica, Hrvatski pelinkovac, Hrvatska stara šljivovica, Slavonska šljivovica and Hrvatska loza).

 Greece

 In Greece, the most popular traditional Cretan spirit is known as tsikoudia (Greek: τσικουδιά).
 On the mainland, a similar spirit called tsipouro (Greek: τσίπουρο) is prevalent.
 Both tsikoudia and tsipouro are informally referred to as raki due to the Ottoman-era nomenclature when raki was a generic term describing distilled liquors, a term which informally remains in use today.

 Cretan tsikoudia is a pomace brandy made by single distilling grapes after most of their juice has been extracted to produce wine and having left them to ferment in barrels.
 Special permits are given from late October until the end of November to produce tsikoudia at home in Cretan villages.
 Unlike tsipouro, tsikoudia is not twice distilled and does not contain anise.
 It is commonly served cold as an apéritif with seafood and meze, usually referred to as rakomezedes, or as a complimentary digestif with spoon sweets or fruit after a meal.

-Tsikoudia is an integral element of the island’s culture, identified by many as "the national drink of Crete" and linked to hospitality.
+Tsikoudia is an integral element of the island's culture, identified by many as "the national drink of Crete" and linked to hospitality.